giusy-azzolina/portfolio/README.md

 ## Highlights

-- Designed following WCAG accessibility guidelines
+- Designed in compliance with WCAG accessibility guidelines
-- User-centered and data-driven design
+- User-centered and data-driven design approach
-- Inclusive, user-friendly flows for all user types
+- Inclusive and intuitive user flows for diverse user needs

 ---